 Post Marathon Recovery Advice

 Hello Vitalyte fans!
-How was the La Jolla Half?
-I bet many of you are still feeling the burn.
-And perhaps I should have posted this sooner.
-But anyways, here are some great tips for post-marathon recovery (provided by the lovely Active.com).
+Here are some great tips for post-marathon recovery (provided by the lovely Active.com).
 Listen up and get your body back on track.

 Step 1 — Recovery actually should start the minute you finish the race.
 As soon as you’re done, slowly wind your body down.
 After all, depending on if it was a half or a full, you just ran between 13 to nearly 27 miles.
 What you really need to do is keep walking for at least 10 minutes after you cross the finish line.
 Doing so will allow your heart rate and blood flow to return to their normal states.
 It also reduces the possibility of blood pooling in your legs, which causes fainting.
 For the remainder of the day you should ideally get up and walk around for 10 to 15 minutes every few hours.

-Step 4 – Hydrate to the max.
+Step 4 — Hydrate to the max.
 Um hello, you just ran a marathon.
-Drink drink drink to replace those lost electrolytes.
-Water is key, but sports drinks like – do I really have to hint anymore here? – Vitalyte, will help bring your electrolytes fast.
+Drink, drink and drink to replace those lost electrolytes.
+Water is key, but like – do I really have to hint anymore here? — Vitalyte, will help bring your electrolytes fast.
+Hydration is critical in recovery, so be sure to drink frequently.
 Also, eat small meals frequently throughout the rest of the day.

 Step 5 — Massage out the pain.
 Schedule a massage no sooner than two hours after the race.
 If you get one too soon they can create added soreness.
 But, when you get one a little later on, they have a great impact on post-marathon recovery.
 Plus, they just feel great and are relaxing.